jaswanthbendi15-gif/oasis_info/Task-4-Network-Security-Threats/network_security_threats_report.md

-Research Report on Common Network Security Threats Objective
+Research Report on Common Network Security Threats

+Objective

 To study common network security threats, understand how they work, analyze their impact, and learn methods to prevent them.

 Introduction

-Network security protects computers, servers, and data from cyberattacks.
-Common threats can affect the security and availability of information.
+Network security is important for protecting computers, servers, and data from cyberattacks.
+Various threats can affect the confidentiality, integrity, and availability of information.
+This report discusses three common network security threats: Denial of Service (DoS), Man-in-the-Middle (MITM), and Spoofing attacks.

+---

 1. Denial of Service (DoS) Attack

 Description

-A DoS attack attempts to make a website or server unavailable by overwhelming it with a large number of requests.
+A Denial of Service (DoS) attack is an attack in which an attacker floods a server or network with excessive traffic, making it unavailable to legitimate users.

 How It Works

-The attacker sends many requests to a server.
+1. The attacker sends a large number of requests to a server.
-The server becomes overloaded.
+2. The server becomes overloaded.
-Legitimate users cannot access the service.
+3. Genuine users cannot access the service.

 Impact

-Website downtime
+- Website or server downtime
-Loss of productivity
+- Loss of business operations
+- Reduced productivity
-Financial losses
+- Financial losses

 Prevention

-Use firewalls
+- Use firewalls and intrusion detection systems.
-Monitor network traffic
+- Monitor network traffic regularly.
+- Implement rate limiting.
-Use DDoS protection services
+- Use DDoS protection services.

+---

 2. Man-in-the-Middle (MITM) Attack

 Description

-A MITM attack occurs when an attacker secretly intercepts communication between two parties.
+A Man-in-the-Middle attack occurs when an attacker secretly intercepts communication between two parties and may read or modify the transmitted data.

 How It Works

-The attacker positions themselves between sender and receiver.
+1. The attacker positions themselves between the sender and receiver.
-Information is intercepted or modified.
+2. Data is intercepted during transmission.
+3. Sensitive information may be stolen or altered.

 Impact

-Data theft
+- Data theft
-Identity theft
+- Identity theft
-Unauthorized access
+- Unauthorized access
+- Financial fraud

 Prevention

-Use HTTPS websites
+- Use HTTPS websites.
-Enable multi-factor authentication
+- Enable multi-factor authentication.
+- Use VPN services.
-Avoid unsafe public Wi-Fi
+- Avoid untrusted public Wi-Fi networks.

+---

 3. Spoofing Attack

 Description

-Spoofing is when an attacker pretends to be a trusted source.
+Spoofing is a cyberattack in which an attacker disguises themselves as a trusted source to gain access to information or systems.

-Types
+Types of Spoofing

-IP Spoofing
+- IP Spoofing
-Email Spoofing
+- Email Spoofing
-DNS Spoofing
+- DNS Spoofing

+How It Works

+1. The attacker creates a fake identity.
+2. The victim believes the source is legitimate.
+3. Sensitive information may be disclosed.

 Impact

-Fraud
-Data theft
-Unauthorized access
+- Unauthorized access
+- Data theft
+- Malware distribution
+- Financial losses

 Prevention

-Verify sender identity
+- Verify sender identities.
-Use authentication methods
+- Use authentication mechanisms.
-Avoid suspicious links
+- Avoid suspicious emails and links.
+- Keep software updated.

+---

+Comparison of Threats

+Threat| Main Purpose| Impact
+DoS Attack| Disrupt services| Service downtime
+MITM Attack| Intercept communication| Data theft Spoofing Attack| Impersonate trusted sources| Fraud and unauthorized access

+---

 Result

-Successfully studied common network security threats and their prevention methods.
+Successfully studied common network security threats, their working mechanisms, impacts, and prevention techniques.

 Conclusion

-Understanding network security threats helps organizations and individuals protect their systems and data from cyberattacks.
+Network security threats such as DoS, MITM, and Spoofing attacks can cause serious damage to systems and data.
+Understanding these threats and implementing proper security measures helps protect networks from cyberattacks.